info-201a-sp20/final-project-Alecake2/README.md

 - There are 111367 observations in the data.
 - There are 227 features in the data.
 - Second and Third question can be potentially answered by this data.
+- Second and Third question can be potentially answered by this data.

 ## 2. Provisional_COVID-19_Death_Counts_by_Sex__Age__and_State:
 - This dataset is downloaded from https://data.cdc.gov/NCHS/Provisional-COVID-19-Death-Counts-by-Sex-Age-and-S/9bhg-hcku